SidharthArya/SidharthArya/AWESOME-STARS.md

 ## Java

+- [Activiti/Activiti](https://github.com/Activiti/Activiti) - Activiti is a light-weight workflow and Business Process Management (BPM) Platform targeted at business people, developers and system admins.
+Its core is a super-fast and rock-solid BPMN 2 process engine for Java.
+It's open-source and distributed under the Apache license.
+Activiti runs in any Java application, on a server, on a cluster or in the cloud.
+It integrates perfectly with Spring, it is extremely lightweight and based on simple concepts.
 - [MovingBlocks/Terasology](https://github.com/MovingBlocks/Terasology) - Terasology - open source voxel world
 - [jenkinsci/jenkins](https://github.com/jenkinsci/jenkins) - Jenkins automation server
 - [OpenAPITools/openapi-generator](https://github.com/OpenAPITools/openapi-generator) - OpenAPI Generator allows generation of API client libraries (SDK generation), server stubs, documentation and configuration automatically given an OpenAPI Spec (v2, v3)